OpenRoberta/openroberta-lab/README.md

 #### Step 2: Make sure you have a database
 If you have a fresh clone of the server, make sure that the OpenRobertaServer folder has a subfolder **db-x.y.z** with the database inside, where x.y.z is the current version from the server.
+The actual server version is found in the pom.xml of the OpenRobertaParent project.
 If you don't have a database, you can create an empty database with

     ./ora.sh --createEmptydb x.y.z

+If the server version is x.y.z-SNAPSHOT, remove the -SNAPSHOT.
 If you update the server later with git pull, your database will not be changed.

 #### Step 3: Starting your own server instance using a unix-like shell (on either lin* or win*).